-(A personal note) Several unusual bible issues feature in some of my writings.
-I did not choose them, they chose me, if you will.
-On this issue of the angelic Fall, I was challenged in my conception of a pre-Edenic Fall by another theologian many years ago.
+(A personal note) My theological writings cover some unique issues compared with the typical fare of other Christian bloggers.
+I did not choose these issues, they chose me, if you will.
+On this topic of the angelic Fall, I was challenged in my conception of a pre-Edenic Fall by another theologian many years ago.
 He insisted that the devil’s Fall happened in the Garden of Eden when he tempted Adam and Eve.
 I had nothing to claim as a counter argument, and so had to remain silent.
 I never completely bought into this notion, however, and now feel I can retort.
 In actuality, the theologian’s argument was from silence.
 He stated that no where else prior to the Garden of Eden does scripture record the devil’s Fall.
 I can now provide him the scripture.

 Simon Peter, in warning his readers of false teachers, writes about others who were judged for their wickedness, all to encourage them to stay true to the faith since judgment was sure to come.
 Peter lists angels first as a group that faces judgment for evil (sin).
 The problem of identifying the event that Peter refers to is seemingly the most difficult task for interpretation, but it’s fairly easy.
 Recently, many Christian and Jewish commentators have identified this angelic judgment with the mythical human and angel cohabitation of Gen. 6.
 It did not happen at that point, however, since no connection occurs with the elements of Peter’s account.
 The angels were imprisoned somewhere dark which doesn’t feature in the Gen. 6 passage.